PelionIoT/meta-mbl/README.md

 * The [WaRP7 image signing instructions][mbl-image-signing-w7] for instructions on signing mbl images for WaRP7 devices and setting up WaRP7 devices to verify image signatures.
 * The [mbl-app-qrcode README][mbl-app-qrcode-readme] for instructions on building and running an example application on mbl.
 * The [Wi-Fi instructions][mbl-wifi] for setting up Wi-Fi on the IoT device.
+* The [USB networking instructions][mbl-usb-networking] about using Mbed Linux OS's USB networking features.
 * The [troubleshooting document][mbl-troubleshooting] for troubleshooting tips.
 * The [Logs][mbl-logs] document for information about Mbed Linux OS's log files.